CS2103AUG2016-T13-C1/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list a task.
-2. User types `undo`
+2. System displays this task
+3. User reuests to undo the previous command
-3. User is notified that the last command was undone and we display which command was undone<br>
+4. User is notified that the last command was undone and we display which command was undone<br>
 Use case ends.

 **Extensions**

-2a.
+3a.
 There is no command to undo

-> 2a1.
+> 3a1.
 The user is notified that there is no command to undo

 #### Use case: Help

 **MSS**

 1. User requests for help.
-2. User types `help`
-3. Helpful information is then displayed <br>
+2. Helpful information is then displayed <br>
 Use case ends.

 **Extensions**